MikeDacre/kmer_trinucleotide/README.rst

 it will ask how, on *average* does the **central nucleotide** affect the score.
 In other words, changing the central nucleotide in any trinucleotide changes the weight by how much?

-This is currently under development, as in its current form it will take several years to run.